-The Commissioner for Economic and Monetary Affairs and the Euro, who is also a Vice-President of the Commission, may attend the meetings of the ECB’s Governing Council but cannot vote.
-Further contacts take place in the context of the above mentioned meetings of EU and euro area bodies in which both the Commission and the ECB participate.
-The two institutions have also developed a close working relationship and a wide variety of regular and ad hoc contacts at the working level (e.g. in the field of statistics or payment systems).
+The Commission Vice-President for the Euro and Social Dialogue, also in charge of Financial Stability, Financial Services and Capital Markets Union may attend the meetings of the ECB’s Governing Council but cannot vote.
+Further contacts take place in the context of the above-mentioned meetings of EU and euro area bodies in which both the Commission and the ECB participate.
+The two institutions have also developed a close working relationship and a wide variety of regular and ad hoc contacts at the working level (e.g. in the fields of statistics and payment systems).

 Contacts with the European Parliament